About the WCEA

 Certified Nurse Midwife with a Master’s Degree in Education (Med, ADNE, RM, RN), a Certification in Population, Development, Reproductive, Maternal, Newborn, Child and Adolescent Health

-Until 2020 Menko worked at Child Legacy International Hospital as a Senior Nursing Officer and she is currently working as the Unit Matron of Bwaila labour ward.
-Meneko is experienced in mentorship and CPD programs.
+Until 2020 Moneko worked at Child Legacy International Hospital as a Senior Nursing Officer and she is currently working as the Unit Matron of Bwaila labour ward.
+Moneko is experienced in mentorship and CPD programs.

 Aminkeng Z. Leke